Itay-gradenwits/BIU-CTF-DirtyCow/pentagron/README.md

     printFlag();
 }
 ```
 Now we write to buf after the password is already there.
-So if we give ```AAAAAAAAAAAAAAAA``` as an input the stack will look like:
+So if we give ```AAAAAAAAAAAAAAAA``` as an input the stack would look like:
 ````
 +-----+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+--------+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+----+
 | buf |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   | secret |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |    |